TILOS-AI-Institute/MacroPlacement/SPNR/README.md

 ```
 innovus -64 -init run_invs.tcl -log log/run.log
 ```
+Innovus required a configuration file to run the macro placement flow.
+We use *proto_design -constraints mp_config.tcl* command to run the macro placement flow.
+The configuration file *mp_config.tcl* is available in the *./designs/ariane/scripts/cadence/* directory.
+Some details of the configuration files are given below
+1. Provide the memory hierarchy name under the **SEED** section.
+If you do not provide the memory hierarchy here, then the macro placement rule related to that memory may be overlooked.
+2. For each macro, valid orientation, and spacing rules can be provided under the **MACRO** section.
+For example, we set valid macro orientation as *R0* for our run, horizontal spacing as *10um*, and vertical spacing as *5um*.
+Also, when you provide the cell name (ref name, not instance name) add the *isCell=true* option.

 Below is the screenshot of the Ariane SP\&R database with 136 memory macros using Cadence flow.
 <img src="./screenshoots/Ariane136_Innovus_SPNR.png" alt="ariane136_cadence" width="400"/>